Bobby Brown (freestyle skier)

 Bobby Brown (born June 5, 1991) is an American freeskier specializing in slopestyle and big air competitions.

 Brown was the first to execute multiple variations of a triple flip or triple cork at a training session in Squaw Valley, California.
 He gained notoriety after winning both the SlopeStyle and Big Air events at Winter X Games XIV, registering a perfect score of 100 in the latter.
-Brown was the first person ever to have landed a Switch Double Misty 1440.
+Brown was the first person to have landed a Switch Double Misty 1440.
 He was one of the first skiers ever to have landed a Triple Cork 1440.

 Bobby is known for his tricks in the air, He has successfully landed many triple corks.
 Brown had a web show called "Bobby's Life", which features his life, friends, and skiing.
 In addition, Brown was the first skier to win two gold medals in the same Winter X Games.

 Bobby Brown is a Red Bull Athlete.
+He is currently managed by Superheroes Management.